In this post, you’ll find articles, tips, and resources related to making good decisions, but first, a few brief points to consider.

 Will you still make bad decisions?
 I would say so because there will be issues you can’t see.
 Because you took the initiative to think ahead, using the information you had and, if things didn’t go the way you wanted, you can’t beat yourself up about it.
 You took all the steps to make the best choice with the information you had.

-For more tips and insights on making better decisions, have a look at the resources included in this post that offer a variety of techniques you can use to make the best possible decision starting today!
+For more tips and insights on making better decisions, have a look at the articles included in this post that offer a variety of techniques you can use to make the best possible decision starting today!

 Keep in mind each of the articles listed below are written by a variety of authors, which gives you a broad overview of decision making.